BestTimesToVisit.com Logo

 Getting Around Granada, Spain

-Cost:€1.35 per ride, with various multi-trip passes available.
+Cost:€1.35 per single journey, with various multi-trip passes available.
+You can purchase tickets from machines at stations.

 Walking

-Granada's historic center, especially the Albaicín and the area around the Cathedral, is best explored on foot.
-The charm lies in getting lost in its labyrinthine streets and discovering hidden plazas and viewpoints.
+Granada's historic center, particularly the Albaicín and the area around the Cathedral, is best explored on foot.
+The narrow, winding streets are part of its charm and many attractions are within walking distance of each other.

 Cost:Free!